 - Fix errors quickly — Data preparation helps catch errors before processing.
 After data has been removed from its original source, these errors become more difficult to understand and correct.

-- Make better business decisions — Higher quality data that can be processed and analyzed more quickly and efficiently leads to more timely, efficient and high-quality business decisions.
+- Make better business decisions — Higher-quality data that can be processed and analyzed more quickly and efficiently leads to more timely, efficient, better-quality business decisions.

 Additionally, as data and data processes move to the cloud, data preparation moves with it for even greater benefits, such as:

 - Superior scalability — Cloud data preparation can grow at the pace of the business.
-Enterprise don’t have to worry about the underlying infrastructure or try to anticipate their evolutions.
+Enterprises don’t have to worry about the underlying infrastructure or try to anticipate their evolutions.